CajunSystems/cajunsystems.github.io/docs/effect-monad/guide.md

 ## Learn More

 - **[Effect API Reference](api)** - Complete API documentation with all operators
-- **[Functional Actor Evolution](evolution)** - Advanced patterns and best practices
-- Check the Cajun repository for examples of using checked exceptions with Effect
+- Check the Cajun repository for examples and advanced patterns